 Endangering mental health is defined as sleep deprivation, extended isolation, public degradation, intimidation, creation of artificial and excessive stress, public nudity, and other comparable behaviors that are reasonably likely to or do cause a significant degree of distress, humiliation, anguish, or interference with academic, professional, or personal pursuits.

 Apathy or acquiescence in the presence of hazing are not neutral acts and constitute hazing as prohibited by this policy.
 Students and other members of the University community are required to report incidents of hazing that they witness or for which they were present.
-Incidents of hazing shall be reported to Tufts University Police and the Dean of Student Affairs Office.
+Incidents of hazing shall be reported to Tufts University Police and the Dean of Students Office.
 Failure to report incidents of hazing is a violation of this policy and, in some cases, is a violation of Massachusetts law (M.G.L. c.
 269 Section 18).

 Any retaliation or threats to retaliate against any person who reports, is a witness to, is involved with, or cooperates with the investigation of hazing is strictly prohibited.

-All groups, teams, and organizations are required to provide annual notice to all members about the University's hazing policy and state hazing law, and to certify that they have done so to the Office for Campus Life, Office of Fraternity and Sorority Life, or Dean of Student Affairs Office by established deadlines annually.
+All groups, teams, and organizations are required to provide annual notice to all members about the University's hazing policy and state hazing law, and to certify that they have done so to the Office for Campus Life, Office of Fraternity and Sorority Life, or Dean of Students Office by established deadlines annually.